ekomi-ltd/eKomi-integration-magento-2/README.md

 ### 1. Module Installation (Composer)

-**1.1** Connect to the server via SSH and navigate to Magento root directory
+**1.1** Login to the server via SSH and navigate to Magento root directory

-> The user should have admin rights

 **1.2** Execute the following commands respectively